0xumarkhatab/Fluid-Protocol-Research/README.md

   The unified liquidity layer optimizes asset utilization across multiple functions.
 - **Advanced Lending & Borrowing:**
   Attractive features like high LTV ratios and interest-bearing fTokens benefit both lenders and borrowers.
+  - **Minimal Liquidation Penalties:**
+    Fluid's Vault protocol offers exceptionally low liquidation penalties, starting from as low as 0.1%, compared to the typical 5-10% in other DeFi platforms.
+This significantly reduces the financial burden on borrowers during liquidation events, preserving more of their collateral.
 - **Seamless Trading Integration:**
   The integrated DEX allows efficient trading and fee generation within the same ecosystem.